-In the previous section we have demonstrated that a model that combines both signal-driven algorithms and knowledge in the form of the predicted location, improves the identification of sound events in a real-world environment.
-The overall results might not seem impressive, but this is (partly) explained by the performance measure.
-The F-measure is based on the overlap of the annotations and the labeled groups.
-Therefore, it is dependent on both the annotations and the detection algorithm.
-Annotating sound is a complex process.
-The annotators did not only use information in the sound, but also knowledge of the environment, because they were present during the recordings.
-We cannot determine to what extend the annotations are based on the sound or on their knowledge.
+In the previous section we have demonstrated that a model that combines both signal-driven algorithms and knowledge in the form of short-term history, improves the identification of sound events in a real-world environment.
+However, the improvement is not very large.
+Overall, apart from some sound classes, the results are not impressive, both of the k-NN classifier and of the dynamic network model.
+The primary reason for the meager results is the complexity of the data.
+First, the unconstrained conditions during the recordings are challenging for the algorithm that segments relevant parts of the sound signal.
 Some annotated sound events can even hardly be identified by a human listener that has to rely on the audio signal alone.

-In contrast, the detection algorithm only relies on the sound signal.
-This signal is uncontrolled and thus very challenging for the algorithm that segments relevant parts.
 Furthermore, the recordings contain a wide variety of sounds events, most of which occur only a few times in all the recordings.
-To be able to learn the patterns of a sound event, the k-NN classifier (or any other classifier) needs more examples than were available of most classes in the data set in this study.
+To be able to learn the patterns of a sound event, the k-NN classifier (or any other classifier) needs more examples than of most classes in the data set in this study.

-These observations demonstrate that modeling the context is essential to achieve robust event identification in real-world environments.
-Indeed we have shown that context, in the form of location, substantially improves event identification, even though it is so far only based on acoustic information.
-Since the dynamic network model relies on the segmented groups, it cannot identify events that are not segmented.
+There are two primary reasons why the dynamic network model only slightly improves the results.
+First, it relies on the segmented groups, and hence cannot identify events that are not segmented.
 Additionally, the location is not predictive for many generic classes, such as speech and cars.
 However, the generic classes occur most often, and are best classified by the k-NN classifier.
 In other words, the sparse events are the events that are good predictors of a location, while these are the hardest events to learn, because they are sparse.
-Fortunately, the dynamic network model is not limited to process acoustic information.
-In another study we show that the dynamic network model can also be used to improve visual robot localization21.
-Because the model can receive input from different modalities, it can combine multiple modalities and factors in a single system that returns a single analysis.
-We plan to integrate information from multiple sources of knowledge so that the context is modeled more profoundly.
+However, as we keep gathering sound recordings and train the model on them, the performance will improve.
+Furthermore, we can enhance the location prediction by including additional sources of information, such as a GPS, which will result in more reliable event identification as well.

 In summary, the combined model provides a new way to analyze soundscapes by identifying its components.
-Because these components are also based on knowledge of the context of the acoustic events, they are a first approximation of meaningful events.
+Because these components are also based on knowledge of the short-term history of the acoustic events, they are a first approximation of meaningful events.
 However, to improve the identification of these components in the complexity of real soundscapes, we require a combined development of segmentation algorithms and models that can include non-acoustical factors.
-Furthermore, we will study human perception in parallel, so we can validate the model for soundscape analysis.
-Vice versa, the development of a system to analyze a soundscape automatically might increase our understanding of human soundscape perception.